Glassblower's cataract: Prevention

-Unfortunately, there is not one clear cut way to prevent cataracts.
+There is not one clear-cut way to prevent cataracts.
 As this specific type of cataract is associated with occupational exposures to infrared radiation, wearing protective eye equipment while on the job or taking frequent breaks can lessen the strain on the eyes.
 Some modifiable common risk factors unrelated to occupation are smoking, excessive alcohol consumption, deficiency in vitamin E, B1, and B2, and increased exposure of sunlight to the eyes.
 Risk factors that are not modifiable include previous eye injury, family history, diabetes, the use of corticosteroids, and previous eye surgery.
 To lessen the risk of developing cataracts it is best to limit alcohol consumption, not use or stop the use of tobacco, get adequate amounts of vitamins E, B1, and B2, and wear sunglasses and/or a wide brim hat while outside.
 Even if you are taking all of these steps it is still recommended that patients have eye exams every other year, or every year if over 60.

 Symptoms

 As with cataracts not associated with glassblowing, symptoms typically have a gradual onset.
 Initially, people generally are unaware they have cataracts.
 Blurry vision is one of the first symptoms to appear which gradually worsens as the cataracts develop further.
 Colors may eventually become more and more faded, eyes will become more sensitive to light, and sometimes people will have trouble seeing at nighttime.
 Double vision can occur and the need to change prescriptions often are also common symptoms.
-Over time, vision loss can occur in people who have well developed, untreated cataracts.
+Over time, vision loss can occur in people who have well-developed, untreated cataracts.